ruby-formatter/rufo/docs/settings.md

   'single'
 CODE
 ```

+With `:mixed`, the formatter will keep lines as is

 ### Includes and excludes
 Files can be excluded or included in formatting with rufo by specifying glob patterns for the `includes` or `excludes` configuration options.
 Multiple patterns are separated by a comma.